Trump Is Once Again Allowing CIA Drone Strikes, Reversing Obama Protocol

-After relying on CIA drone strikes to kill suspected terrorists in Pakistan and Yemen for years, and killing plenty of civilians in the process, President Obama tightened the rules on the agency in 2013.
-Instead of conducting surveillance and launching missiles, CIA drones would only do the former.
+After relying for years on CIA drone strikes to kill suspected terrorists in Pakistan and Yemen, and killing plenty of civilians in the process, President Obama tightened the rules on the agency in 2013.
+Instead of conducting surveillance and launching missiles, CIA drones would do only the former.
 The latter would be carried out by the military’s Joint Special Operations Command.

 The change was made, in part, because Obama thought the CIA should focus on intelligence gathering.
-But it also a move toward transparency.
-Drone strikes made by the CIA are kept secret while those carried out by the Pentagon are typically acknowledged publically.
+But it was also a move toward transparency.
+Drone strikes made by the CIA are kept secret while those carried out by the Pentagon are typically acknowledged publicly.

 While that change resulted in a decrease in CIA drone strikes, it didn’t eliminate them.
 Last June, the CIA was reportedly on pace to conduct 12 strikes in the entire year.
 With Trump restoring the CIA’s powers, it seems that number will go up in 2017.